-The results for labor productivity growth based on first differences are depicted in columns (3) and (4) of table 1.
-The advantage of the estimation in terms of rates of change is that it extracts possible stochastic trends from the data; working with differences also permits to exclude the state-specific fixed effects.
-However, one should hold in mind that the estimation in terms of rates of change tends to capture short-run effects only.
+The results for labor productivity growth are based on first differences of eq.
+(4), they are depicted in columns (3) and (4) of table 1.
+The advantage of the estimation in terms of rates of change is that it extracts possible stochastic trends from the data; working with differences also permits to exclude the squared trend term and the state-specific fixed effects.24 However, one should hold in mind that the estimation in terms of rates of change might capture short-run effects only.
 The results more or less confirm those of the level equation.
 The estimates of the elasticity of substitution, the indicators of the utilization of employment and the trend rate of technological progress all remain within the confidence bands of the corresponding coefficients of the level equations.